Svoboda (Ukraine): Paramilitary activities

 With the failures of the Ukrainian Armed Forces in the war in Donbas, many former Euromaidan activists and right-wing parties formed volunteer militias and paramilitary groups to fight the separatists, they are known as the Ukrainian volunteer battalions.
 In June 2014, Svoboda formed the "Sich" Battalion, with volunteers coming mostly from Kyiv.
 The Sich Battalion was placed under command of the Ministry of Internal Affairs and given official status of a "Special Tasks Patrol Police".
 All volunteers were required to have a military background, and included former Iraq War veterans.
 The unit was designed for anti-terror operations since its inception.
 The unit was deployed to the regions around the city of Donetsk, mostly provided internal security and participated of combat operations around Marinka and Avdiivka.

-By 2015, the Ministry of Internal Affairs banned people registered in political parties of enlisting in their units.
+By 2015, the Ministry of Internal Affairs banned people registered in political parties from enlisting in their units.
 The Sich Battalion cut their official ties with Svoboda and was redesignated as the 4th Company "Sich" of the Kyiv Regiment, part of the special police of Kyiv.